Maha Samudram: Plot

 Vijay and Arjun are close friends.
-Vijay, an ambitious civil service aspirant with corrupt plans, is an orphan and has a girlfriend named Mahalakshmi aka Maha, who is a dance teacher.
+Vijay, an ambitious civil service aspirant with corrupt intentions, is an orphan and has a girlfriend named Mahalakshmi, also known as Maha, who is a dance teacher.
 He is not serious about his relationship with Maha and lives in Arjun's house.
 Arjun lives with his widowed mother, who praises Vijay for being ambitious and hard-working despite being an orphan, unlike Arjun.
-Arjun has an uncle Chunchu Mama, who is a fisherman.
-Unlike Vijay, Arjun plans to start a business from his father's money accumulated before his death.
-Arjun meets Smitha, who misunderstands him, but realises her mistake and they start hanging out with each other and fall in love.
+Arjun also has an uncle, Chunchu Mama, who is a fisherman.
+Unlike Vijay, Arjun plans to start a business using the money his father accumulated before his death.
+Arjun meets Smitha, who initially misunderstands him, but later realises her mistake.
+They begin spending time together and eventually fall in love.

-One day, Vijay brings Arjun to a factory of illegal drugs and explains that the factory belongs to a smuggler named Dhanunjay, who has a handicapped elder brother Gooni Babji, who created an indestructible crime syndicate.
-Seeing their smuggling activities, Arjun appreciates Vijay and tells him to start the investigation against them, but Vijay reveals that he joined the police force to become an influential person and partake in illegal activities to earn money.
-Enraged, Arjun argues with Vijay and Vijay follows Dhanunjay and ends up in their godown, where he accidentally stabs Dhanunjay.
-A shocked Vijay meets Arjun and Chunchu, revealing the incident.
-Chunchu tells him to leave for his safety.
-Arjun tells him to leave for the railway station and offers to bring Maha there.
+One day, Vijay takes Arjun to a factory producing illegal drugs and explains that it belongs to a smuggler named Dhanunjay, whose handicapped elder brother, Gooni Babji, created an indestructible crime syndicate.
+After witnessing their smuggling activities, Arjun appreciates Vijay and urges him to begin an investigation against them.
+However, Vijay reveals that he joined the police force to become influential and engage in illegal activities to earn money.
+Enraged, Arjun argues with Vijay.
+Vijay then follows Dhanunjay and ends up in their godown, where he accidentally stabs Dhanunjay.
+A shocked Vijay later meets Arjun and Chunchu and reveals the incident.
+Chunchu advises him to flee for his safety.
+Arjun tells Vijay to leave for the railway station and offers to bring Maha there.
 After they arrive, Vijay abandons them.
-It is revealed that Maha is pregnant with Vijay's child.
-Arjun brings her to his home, and along with his mother looks after her.
+It is then revealed that Maha is pregnant with Vijay's child.
+Arjun brings her to his home, and he and his mother look after her.
 Chunchu advises Arjun to become a smuggler to escape Babji's wrath.
-With much hesitation, Arjun becomes a smuggler and is blamed for Vijay's mistake.
+Although hesitant at first, Arjun eventually becomes a smuggler and takes the blame for Vijay's mistake.
 Meanwhile, Maha gives birth to a girl and names her Pooja.